 The learning experiences are delivered over weekends using a day conference format at the Kingston Hill campus of Kingston University London.

-The EdD Conference, which marks the end of the learning year, is not compulsory for the first-year students, but it is recommended as an excellent opportunity for you to meet fellow students from other years and active researchers and learn from their experiences.
+The EdD Conference, which marks the end of the learning year, is not compulsory for first-year students, but is recommended as an excellent opportunity to meet students from other years and active researchers and learn from their experiences.

 30 credits